parob/graphql-api/docs/content/docs/federation.md

 ---
-title: "Apollo Federation"
+title: "Federation"
 linkTitle: "Federation"
 weight: 6
 description: >
-  Build distributed GraphQL services with Apollo Federation
+  Build distributed GraphQL services with Federation
 ---

-# Apollo Federation
+# Federation

-`graphql-api` provides built-in support for Apollo Federation, allowing you to build a distributed graph by composing multiple independent GraphQL services.
+`graphql-api` provides built-in support for Federation, allowing you to build a distributed graph by composing multiple independent GraphQL services.
 This is essential for large-scale applications where different teams manage different parts of the overall API.

 ## Creating a Federated Service